corbado/example-passkeys-java-spring-boot/README.md

-# Passkey-First Authentication with Java Spring Boot and Corbado
+# Java Spring Boot Passkey Example

 This is a sample implementation of a Java Spring Boot application that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.